vaibhav5140/Assignment-ORU/README.md

 GET /users/top-cities

 -The UserModel.aggregate() function is used with an aggregation pipeline to perform the following operations:
-    -$group stage: Grouping users by city and calculating the user count and total income.
+    - $group stage: Grouping users by city and calculating the user count and total income.
-    -$project stage: Creating a projection to include city, user count, and average income.
+    - $project stage: Creating a projection to include city, user count, and average income.
-    -$sort stage: Sorting the results by user count and average income in descending order.
+    - $sort stage: Sorting the results by user count and average income in descending order.
-    -$limit stage: Limiting the results to the top 10 cities.
+    - $limit stage: Limiting the results to the top 10 cities.
--The retrieved cities are then sent as a JSON response using res.json(cities).
+- The retrieved cities are then sent as a JSON response using res.json(cities).

 ### Response